philipce/nifty/README.md

 [![License](https://img.shields.io/hexpm/l/plug.svg)](LICENSE)

-Nifty is a Swift numerical computing library designed to provide common mathematical functions in a performant and easy-to-use way, similar to what MATLAB provides, for example.
+Nifty is a Swift numerical computing library designed to provide common mathematical functions in a performant and easy-to-use way.

 Nifty is really new and (obviously) super incomplete.
 The content here is the beginnings of the framework but not yet ready for consumption.
 Come back